storageos/storageos.github.io/_docs/explore/mysql.md

 For this example we will demonstrate how to use the StorageOS volume driver plugin with the latest MySQL container image.

-For details on configuring and linking this container image please visit the  [MySQL Docker Hub Repository](https://hub.docker.com/_/mysql/ "MySQL Repository").

 Before you start, please ensure you have StorageOS installed and ready on a Linux cluster - please refer to the *Installation Guide* for further details.

 ## Configuration